Seven Proven Ways to Live A Happy Life

 3. Work on your own terms

 In a recent study, those who work at their own business were much happier than even those in highly-paid professions.
-Having control over what we do, how we allocate our time, and choosing to do what we enjoy – these go a long way toward living a happy life.
-You don’t necessarily have to quit your job though – for example you could negotiate your terms of work so that you’re effectively working the way you want to.
+Having control over what we do, how we allocate our time, and choosing to do what we enjoy go a long way toward living a happy life.
+You don’t necessarily have to quit your job though.
+Instead, try to negotiate your terms of work so that you’re effectively working the way you want to.

 “Drive your business; let not that drive thee.”